Illinois toddler found unresponsive from meth, fentanyl overdose; mother charged

 The child was released from a local hospital on Wednesday.
 The Illinois Department of Children and Family Services is actively involved in the investigation and coordinating placement of the child.

 Prior to the incident, Cottle was wanted on unrelated drug charges.
-She remains in the custody as of Wednesday afternoon.
+She remains in police custody as of Wednesday afternoon.